NeverRanked · First 30 days

 Days 8-21

-Continued daily measurement
+Continued baseline measurement

 Behind the scenes during this window: classification of every cited URL into the nine source-type buckets, competitive cohort tracking against the named competitors, per-engine behavior tracking, anomaly detection if any engine shifts its citation behavior mid-window.